The Best Neighbourhoods in Edmonton

 The Sterling communities close to Westmount include:

 It’s clear the Downtown area is a great location, especially for those who want to live in the heart of the city.
 Those who live Downtown tend to work nearby, and many can walk, bike, drive, or take the LRT to their office in 15 minutes or less.
 This area is also a popular choice for those attending MacEwan University.
+This is the best area in Edmonton for students, city workers, and folks who don’t drive.

 Most of the homes in this area are high-end condos, and residents love the maintenance-free lifestyle this style of home provides.
 While you aren’t likely to have a huge backyard if you live here, you can enjoy some outside time at any of the nearby parks.